Developing World Class Field Hockey in Maryland

 SPark Field Hockey Club

 Coach Garden is a former county defensive All-Star.
 Coach Shannon has been coaching field hockey locally for 15 years.
-She is an Assistant Coach of Archbishop Spalding's Varsity field hockey team and head coach for Spalding's JV lacrosse team.
+She is currently the head coach at Severna Park High School.
+She was formerly the Assistant Coach of Archbishop Spalding's Varsity field hockey team and head coach for Spalding's JV lacrosse team.
 Coach Shannon is also an accomplished youth and high school field hockey official presiding over several post-season and championship games.

 Coach Della played field hockey and lacrosse in high school.
 Coach Della continued her lacrosse career at the University of Maryland for four years and played in the NCAA Division 1 National Championship game.
 She has been coaching for Bays field hockey and lacrosse for the past five years and is a reading teacher at Folger McKinsey Elementary School.